This blog has been updated on 30th May 2018

 About DevOps Engineer – Professional Level Certification Exam

-AWS Certified DevOps Engineer – Professional level (beta) exam that I appeared for seemed to be a comprehensive exam focusing more on the automation part.
+AWS Certified DevOps Engineer – Professional Level exam that I appeared for seemed to be a comprehensive exam focusing more on the automation part.
 The exam had a good mix of questions for both infrastructure provisioning automation and application deployment automation.
 Almost all the questions were scenario based and targeted to check your hands-on knowledge of using different services from AWS that can help an organization implement DevOps.
-In the sections below I’ll cover some more in-depth detail about the exam.
-But before you can appear for the exam, there are some pre-requisites.
+In the sections below I’ll cover some more in-depth details about the exam.
+But, before you can appear for the exam, there are some pre-requisites.

-- The cost for the beta certification is $150.
-As of date, the final exam is not yet released but it might have a price tag of $300 on lines with Solutions Architect professional level certification exam.
+- The cost for the DevOps certification exam is $300 on lines with Solutions Architect Professional Level certification exam.
 You might also be able to find some discount coupons for certification exams at AWS public events.

-- The beta exam had about about 105 multiple choice, multiple answer questions.
+- The exam has about 80 multiple choice questions.
 There is no hands-on or writing needed as part of the exam.
 The duration of the exam is 170 minutes.
 I felt this was a very long exam as most of the questions were quite lengthy and in case you are not a fast reader, It’ll be difficult to attempt all the questions.
-But since this was the beta exam, more number of questions were expected.
-In final exam they might reduce down the number of questions

 Below are the exam domains and the extent to which they are represented in the exam.